 At its core, Irritable Bowel Syndrome causes irritation because it affects the function and behavior of the intestines.
 Normally, the muscles lining the intestines contract and relax to move food along the digestive tract.
 In IBS, this pattern is disturbed, resulting in uncomfortable symptoms.
 In addition, there can be a disturbance in sensation, with heightened sensitivity to normal gas or stool passing through the GI tract.

-IBS related symptoms may occur over a long time, often years, and classic symptoms such as abdominal pain and abnormal bowel habits may be accompanied by abdominal bloating, increase in abdominal girth (distension), excessive gas, urgency to defecate and fatigue.
+IBS related symptoms may occur over a long time, often years, and classic symptoms such as abdominal pain and abnormal bowel habits may be accompanied by abdominal bloating, increase in abdominal girth (distension), excessive gas, urgency to defecate, and fatigue.
 Symptoms usually are experienced as acute attacks that subside within one day, but recurrent attacks are likely.
-There may also be urgency for bowel movements, a feeling of incomplete evacuation (tenesmus).
+There may also be urgency for bowel movements and a feeling of incomplete evacuation (tenesmus).
 It is common for the symptoms of IBS to fluctuate over time – there are good times and bad times.
 IBS symptoms can vary greatly between individuals and they might vary over time.

 “Symptoms and Causes of Irritable Bowel Syndrome”.
 NIDDK.
 February 23, 2015.